Bohdan-Melnyk/book-scrape/README.md

 To run application you need navigate to the root of the project via command line and execute the command

+After the start table in db will create automatically and drop after project stop.
+To prevent drop, change property   jpa.hibernate.ddl-auto. from `create-drop` to `update` in `application.yml`.

 `mvn spring-boot:run`

 There are 2 endpoints: